-The Board and Management of Julius Berger In line with global best practice, the roles Nigeria Plc have put in place structures, procedures and systems to ensure substantial compliance with CAMA, its Memorandum and Articles of Association, the Managing Director is responsible for the Codes and the requirements of all Regulators.
+The Board and Management of Julius Berger In line with global best practice, the roles Nigeria Plc have put in place structures, procedures and systems to ensure separate and clearly defined.
+The Chairman substantial compliance with CAMA, its Memorandum and Articles of Association, the Managing Director is responsible for the Codes and the requirements of all Regulators.

-The Corporate Governance structures, procedures and systems are premised on dynamism.
+The Corporate Governance structures, The Board and its committees have procedures and systems are premised on dynamism.